-- 1. Have a three (3) month probationary period. - 2.
-If not successful in completing probationary period, have a reversion rights to his/her position, or an equivalent position in the same wage grade at the step previously held. - 3.
-Employees shall retain seniority (years of service) for the purposes of annual and sick leave accrual rates and longevity bonus.
+1. Have a six (6) month probationary period.

+- 2. If not successful in completing probationary period, have a reversion rights to their position, or an equivalent position in the same wage grade at the step previously held. - 3.
+Employees will retain seniority (years of service) for the purposes of vacation and sick leave accrual rates and longevity bonus.
 The County retains the right to fill the position upon notification that an employee within the COUNCIL Bargaining Unit has accepted a position with the "Utilities Division" Bargaining Unit.
-The County will implement a subsequent layoff or demotion of the replacement employee if the employee who has taken a position within the "Utilities Division" Bargaining Unit fails his/her probation and selects his/her reversion rights.
+The County will implement a subsequent layoff or demotion of the replacement employee if the employee who has taken a position within the "Utilities Division" Bargaining the "Utilities Division" Bargaining Unit.